pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/jenkins.md

 ## PULUMI_ACCESS_TOKEN

 To login non-interactively in to the CLI, you will need to set the env var `PULUMI_ACCESS_TOKEN` as a build parameter when setting up the Jenkins build.
-To [create a new access token](/docs/intro/pulumi-service/accounts#access-tokens), go the [Access Tokens](https://app.pulumi.com/account/tokens) page in the Pulumi Service.
+To [create a new access token](/docs/intro/pulumi-cloud/accounts#access-tokens), go the [Access Tokens](https://app.pulumi.com/account/tokens) page in the Pulumi Cloud.

 ## Creating a New Jenkins Build